Consciousness: a Cosmological Perspective (Sharpening the Simulation Argument)

 Although it’s possible that we are being simulated but for no reason, let’s assume entities smart enough to simulate universes would have a good reason to do so.
 So- what possible good reason could there be to simulate a universe?
 Two options come to mind:

-(a) the simulation has instrumental vale, e.g. using the evolution of the physical world to compute something, or
+(a) the simulation has instrumental value, e.g. using the evolution of the physical world to compute something, or

 (b) the simulation has intrinsic value, e.g. something to do with creating valuable qualia.